 Who can write a letter?

-Any professional animator within the industry that would like to share their story to encourage and inspire aspiring animators to keep pushing on towards their dreams!
-It doesn’t matter if you have been in the industry for 50 years or 1 year, you have something to share that is unique and personal to YOU.
+Any professional animator or director within the industry that would like to share their story to encourage and inspire aspiring animators to keep pushing on towards their dreams!
+Whether you have been in the industry for 50 years or 1 year; you have something unique and personal to share, to encourage those trying to break into the animation industry.
+If you are interested in writing a letter, you can read some helpful tips to get you started here: Contribute.

 Where do I send my letter?